draganjancikin/knowledge-base/git-github/README.md

 ```

 ## Working with Branches

 <https://thenewstack.io/dont-mess-with-the-master-working-with-branches-in-git-and-github/>

 Do not mess with the master.
 If you make changes to the master branch of a group project, very quickly there will be merge conflicts, weeping, rending of garments, and plagues of locusts.

-<mark>The master branch is deployable.
-It is your production code</mark>
+The master branch is deployable.
+It is your production code.

 Open project, version on your compouter, and cd into the directoru.